 Step 1: Create a new Google Shopping Feed

-- Navigate to Feeds and click on the + Add new feed button.
+- Navigate to Channels and click + Create channel.

 - Next, fill in your Feed name